-A popular and must do day trip when visiting Penghu is to visit the sparsely populated islands of Wangan and Qimei.
+A popular and must do day trip when visiting Penghu is to visit the sparsely populated Penghu Qimei and Wangan Island.

 Wangan Island 望安嶼